 Dispute Credit Report Errors

 Correcting your credit report can help to boost your score, as long as you can see the errors and get them fixed.
 Reviewing your credit report will give you a view of all your accounts.
 You will be able to spot any that were missed by reporting agencies in the past.
 You may be surprised to find accounts on your credit report that you’ve already settled or paid off since most people who see their report as part of a loan application will only do so once.
 Settled accounts listed as active ones can lead to inaccuracies in your score.
-All three major credit bureaus and many free credit monitoring apps allow you to dispute negative information, which usually takes about 30 days.
+Each major credit bureau and many free credit monitoring apps allow you to dispute negative information, which usually takes about 30 days.
 There’s no charge whatsoever for the process.

 Pay Your Bills On Time

+Who knew paying utilities can help build credit?
 It’s crucial to make all your recurring payments on time.
 That includes making your rent, utilities, and other bills by their due date.
 Late fees and penalties take lots of money and time to recover from.
 If you want a strong credit score, sticking to your due dates is the way to go.

-If you pay your bills over a month late, the lender is legally entitled to report this fact to the credit bureaus, which will negatively impact your credit score.
+If you pay your bills over a month late, the lender is legally entitled to report this fact to the respective credit bureau, which will negatively impact your credit score.
 Almost every lender or creditor is willing to negotiate, but they ultimately want to get back as much as possible.
 They’ll work with you to get their money back.

 Build a Budget